Why Your Nomination Lodgement Date Sets the Salary Threshold

 The lodgement-date rule fixes the threshold, but the threshold is only half the salary test.
 The nominated salary must meet the relevant income threshold or the Annual Market Salary Rate for the role, whichever is higher.

 So if the market rate for a particular occupation and location exceeds the threshold, the market rate governs.
 Timing your lodgement to catch a lower threshold does nothing if the market rate for the position is already above it.
-Employers should evidence the Annual Market Salary Rate carefully, because a nomination that meets the threshold but understates the market rate can still be refused.
+The two figures are assessed together, and the higher one wins.
+Employers should evidence the Annual Market Salary Rate carefully, drawing on an equivalent Australian worker where one exists, or on a defensible external benchmark where one does not, because a nomination that meets the threshold but understates the market rate can still be refused.

 A short checklist before you lodge